 The second year of the program provides additional training in the clinical laboratories of hospitals and clinics in the Capital Region.
 The additional course work builds an expertise in the molecular diagnostic techniques.

-Master of Science in Health Outcomes Research
+M.S. in Health Outcomes Research

 The program emphasizes quantitative and analytical methods, assessment, and research in health outcomes.

 The degree provides fundamental courses in quantitative analysis and econometrics, as well as applied courses in health statistics, health policy, and pharmacoeconomic methods.